 Architect: Great!
 Now there are a few different ways you can fuse together.
 Each one has is own rules and special properties.

 Potara Earrings.
-Potara earrings are artifacts of the Kaioshin and known for its distinct method, using magic to force two bodies to join as one.
+Potara earrings are artifacts of the Shinjin and known for its distinct method, using magic to force two bodies to join as one.
 Each character intending to fuse must wear a single earring, and these earrings must be on opposite ears.
 Putting on an earring and beginning the Potara fusion cost one action.
 Once the earring are on the two characters will immediately fuse together, combat is paused as the fusion is carried out and the new character is created.
 When the new character has been created add them to the initiative order and continue combat.
-This new character’s experience points are equal to the highest between the two fusing characters.

-This fusion is temporary for all characters other than Kaioshin and there is no chance of the fusion failing.
+The fusion last five (5) rounds and there is no chance of the fusion failing.
 However, if either of these earrings are destroyed or removed, the fusion immediately ends.
 Pause combat, if you are in an encounter and separate the fused character back into its two haves.
-Notably, the Potara earrings also have special quality that allow the wearer to use other Kaioshin artifacts.
+Notably, the Potara earrings also have special quality that allow the wearer to use other Shinjin artifacts.

-Potara fusions follow all rules under the character combination section and in addition the new character will also gain a pool of temporary d10 equal to the together amount of karma points both its halves have.
+Potara fusions follow all rules under the character combination section and in addition the new character will also gain a pool of Extra Dice of +1d8s equal to the combine tier of powers between the two fused characters .
 The new character can spend these bonus dice, before they make a roll, during their turn in combat.

 Metamorese Fusion Dance.
 This is a special type of dance created by the Metamorans that align two separate beings into one form.
 Metamorese Fusion, more commonly referred to as the Fusion Dance, is known for its distinctive posing and chance of failure.
 The fusion is done by two characters performing a sequence of moves in complete unison.
 At the end of the dance both characters index fingers touch each other, then in bright light and a flash, they become a single fused character.